Concerned About Jobs for the 21st Century? What About Retirement?

 A new 2017 report from the National Institute on Retirement Security finds that the bi-partisan issue facing 76% of Americans is retirement financial security, with 88% of Americans agreeing that “the nation faces a retirement crisis, and the concern is high across party lines.”

-This reflects results from an earlier report from the same group that found that 45% of working-age households have no retirement savings at all, while 92% of all households do not meet conservative retirement savings targets for their age and income.
+This reflects results from an earlier report from the same group that found that 45% of working-age households have no retirement savings.
+In comparison, 92% of all households do not meet conservative retirement savings targets for their age and income.

 “The heart of the issue consists in two problems: lack of access to retirement plans in and out of the workplace – particularly among low-income workers and families – and low retirement savings,” said the NIRS report.
 “These twin challenges amount to a severe retirement crisis that, if unaddressed, will result in grave consequences.”